MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-data-pipelines.md

 If your Azure Synapse data pipelines include notebook and/or Spark job definition activities, you will need to move those pipelines from Azure Synapse to Data Factory data pipelines in Fabric, and reference the target notebooks.
 The [notebook activity](../data-factory/notebook-activity.md) is available in Data Factory data pipelines.
 See all  supported data pipeline activities in Fabric [here](../data-factory/activity-overview.md).

 - For Spark-related data pipeline activity considerations, refer to [differences between Azure Synapse Spark and Fabric](comparison-between-fabric-and-azure-synapse-spark.md).
-- For notebook migration, refer to [migrate Notebooks from Azure Synapse to Fabric](migrate-synapse-notebooks.md).
+- For notebook migration, refer to [migrate notebooks from Azure Synapse to Fabric](migrate-synapse-notebooks.md).
 - For data pipeline migration, see [migrate to Data Factory in Fabric](../data-factory/upgrade-paths.md).

 ## Next steps